python/cpython/CONTRIBUTING.rst

 .. _create it: https://bugs.python.org/

-6. Once you fixed the issue, run the tests, run ``make patchcheck``, and if everything is ok, commit.
+6. Once you fixed the issue, run the tests, run ``make patchcheck``, and if everything is OK, commit.

 7. Push the branch on your fork on GitHub and `create a pull request`_.
 Include the issue number using ``bpo-NNNN`` in the pull request description.
 For example::